-The Jarramplas festival involves pelting thousands of hard turnips at a devil-like character in an attempt to drive away evil spirits.
-It is celebrated each year in the western village of Piornal, home to around 1,500 people, where several young men take turns dressing up in scary costumes of colorful fabric, a mask and green horns – and with body armour underneath.
-Portraying the Jarramplas, especially on the second day, is such an honor that there’s a waiting list of some 20 years, but the job entails being the target of turnip-throwing crowds that line the streets.
+The Jarramplas festival involves pelting thousands of hard turnips at a devil-like character to drive away evil spirits.
+It is celebrated each year in the western village of Piornal, which is home to around 1,500 people.
+Here, several young men take turns dressing up in scary costumes of colorful fabric, a mask, green horns, and body armor underneath.
+Portraying the Jarramplas, especially on the second day, is such an honor that there’s a waiting list of some 20 years.
+Unfortunately, the job entails being the target of turnip-throwing crowds that line the streets.
 The festival’s exact origin is unknown although various legends exist; one widely accepted theory is that the Jarramplas represents a cattle thief who was once punished by local residents.

 23–27 January: CutreCon Film Festival, Madrid

 Films that are so bad that they’re actually good are the cornerstone of this festival.
-This five-day Cutrecon film festival (only in Spanish) held in Madrid is dedicated to bad acting, terrible scripts and tragic directing.
+This five-day Cutrecon film festival (only in Spanish) held in Madrid celebrates bad acting, terrible scripts, and tragic directing.
 This festival attracts several thousand visitors and is one of several similar festivals held across Europe.

 1–3 February: The Arizkun Carnival (Jumping the Bonfire), Arizkun, Navarra

-Thousands of people queue up in the streets ready to jump over some 20 bonfires, a tradition dating back to pagan times and said to encourage fertility and ward off evil spirits.
+Thousands of people queue up in the streets ready to jump over some 20 bonfires, a tradition dating back to pagan times.
+The jumps encourage fertility and ward off evil spirits.
 Locals dress up in instantly recognizable costumes that look like sheepskin coats, adorned with black pots, wearing maypole-style hats and carrying brushes.

 21–24 February: International Animation Festival, Lleida, Catalonia